nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 On the left, we have Connectify's statistics which show:

-1. Uncontacted / Contacted / Closed clients
+1. Number of uncontacted / contacted / closed clients
 2. Average interactions among all clients
 2. Breakdown of the different interaction outcomes
-3. Number of HOT / WARM / COLD leads
+3. Number of hot / warm / cold leads

 On the right, we have the follow-ups section which shows upcoming follow-ups.
 Follow-up dates are determined automatically by the latest interaction date and the lead of the client.
+See [how Connectify calculates follow-up dates.](#follow-up-calculation)

 [↑ Back to Table of Contents](#table-of-contents)